JSunRae/ml-contracts/README.md

 - Track schema changes via tags and `schema_version`.
 - Update submodules and validation logic when schema changes.
 - Use the data collection policy defaults and stamp effective values into `export_manifest.data_collection` on model export for reproducibility.
+- Populate the v2-only required identity fields before promotion:
+  - `dataset_version` – semantic identifier for the parquet bundle TF_1 trained on.
+  - `data_hash` – canonical sha256 over the curated dataset contents (see `docs/NORTH_STAR.md`).
+  - `feature_hash` – sha256 of the exported feature set definition.
+- Provide the expanded evaluation diagnostics (`metrics`, `latency_metrics`, `stability`, `regime_metrics`, `calibration.metrics`) so the shared promotion rule can gate on them.

 ## Data Collection Policy